 Copyright & Plagiarism

 You automatically have copyright over content that you produce.
-You can put a statement on your site asserting your copyright, such as what I’ve got in the footer, to provide clear notice to others; however, this isn’t required to establish your copyright.
+If you want, you can put a statement on your site asserting your copyright (e.g. © 2020 YourNameHere) but it’s not required to establish your copyright.

-The Digital Millennium Copyright Act (DMCA) is a piece of American legislation that allows copyright holders to submit a DMCA takedown notice, and the website’s host can then take down the material that violates the complainant’s copyright.
-The post how to deal with plagiarism goes into detail on how to do this.
-It’s much easier than trying to deal with the plagiarizer directly; after all.
+The Digital Millennium Copyright Act (DMCA) allows copyright holders to submit a DMCA takedown notice to the website’s host, who can then take down the material that violates the complainant’s copyright.
+Trying to deal directly with the plagiarizer is annoying and unlikely to be effective; you’re better off doing a DMCA notice.

 How will you know your content has been plagiarized?
 Most likely, you won’t, or you may stumble on it by accident.
-On several occasions, I found out because I had internal links in the post, and I got a pingback when the plagiarizer posted my content.
+Several times, I’ve gotten pingbacks because of internal links.

 For bloggers who are self-hosted or have the WP Premium plan or above, CSS (Cascading Style Sheets) is a great way to customize the appearance of your blog.
-It will probably seem daunting at first, but it’s actually easier than it looks, and it’s really useful in making your blog look the way you want it to.
+It’s daunting at first, but it’s actually easier than it looks, and it’s really useful in making your blog look the way you want it to.
+There’s more info in the post Customizing your blog with CSS, and the site W3Schools is an awesome resource.

 Note: Your CSS styling won’t show up in the editor; you’ll have to preview your post/page to see the CSS implemented.